AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Saving fails due to missing file.
+Loading fails due to missing file.

     * 2a1.
 Wi-Find requests permission to create a new file.